Table Of Contents

-4. Adenoid infection
+4. Adenoid and tonsil infection

 Adenoids are a pair of lymphatic tissue, quite similar to tonsils, located right above the posterior end of the nasal cavity.
 Just like tonsils, they are known to play a role in maintaining the immunity of the body.
-When adenoids inflame, due to bacterial or viral infection, they can put pressure on the eustachian tube that is small and horizontal in babies.
+When adenoids or tonsil inflame, due to bacterial or viral infection, they can put pressure on the eustachian tube that is small and horizontal in babies.
 Babies have larger adenoids than adults making them more prone to blocked eustachian tubes due to swollen adenoids (4).

 5. Accumulation of milk in eustachian tube